Leukemia SPORE Grant

 Project 5 focuses on a new therapeutic target that inhibits protein translation, in CLL.
 This project utilizes the novel natural-product silvestrol that is derived from the Indonesian plant Aglaia foveolata and was identified and characterized in part by Ohio State investigators.
 Drs.
 Grever and Lee have been working to translate silvestrol to clinical trials for patients with CLL.
 It has been shown that silvestrol is selectively cytotoxic toward CLL cells and that the mechanism involves inhibiting the translation of the anti-apoptotic protein Mcl-1.

 Ohio State Leukemia SPORE members and others have validated the Mcl-1 target as a critical anti-apoptotic Bcl-2 family member whose reduction directly results in apoptosis in CLL cells.
 The Leukemia SPORE project team also extended these in vitro studies to show in vivo activity of silvestrol in both the ES-TCL1 CLL model and an alternative lymphoid leukemia xenograft model.

 Preliminary pharmacokinetics studies suggest that silvestrol has a relatively short half-life in vivo.
 To improve the pharmacokinetic parameters of silvestrol, a nanoparticle-encapsulated formulation was developed by Dr. Lee that maintains in vitro activity and will greatly improve the in vivo pharmacology and efficacy.
 Preclinical studies to test in vivo the toxicity and the pharmacologic activity of silvestrol nanoparticles are ongoing.

 Leukemia SPORE Cores

-The Leukemia SPORE grant supports five core services, one of which includes a Career Development Program geared toward young women and minority researchers, and a Developmental Research Program to recruit innovative pilot projects.
+The Leukemia SPORE grant supported five core services, including a Career Development Program geared toward young women and minority researchers, and a Developmental Research Program to recruit innovative pilot projects.